pjarnhus/DataScienceGym/CONTRIBUTING.md

 When submitting a pull request, I will
 * Take time to walk through your exercises.
 This is done to test whether the exercises are formulated clearly
 * Run the solution notebook a couple of times to ensure the consistency of the results

+## Credit
+You are free to add name and contact information in the exercise sets you create or remain anonymous.
+Just remember that any exercises, solutions and data you submit to the repository will be treated under the MIT license.

+Thank you for helping out!